Verlander, Altuve lead Astros over Rays 6-2 in ALDS opener

 The Astros, who won a franchise-record 107 games for the best record in the majors, began their quest for a second World Series title in three years against a Rays team that downed Oakland 5-1 in the wild-card game this week.

-Verlander kept up his dominant run this year when he posted an MLB-most 21 wins and fanned 300, allowing just a soft single in seven shutout innings.
-He struck out eight and improved to 8-0 in 12 career ALDS appearances — he’s 14-7 overall in postseason play.
+Verlander kept up his dominant run this year when he posted an MLB-most 21 wins, allowing just a soft single in seven shutout innings.
+He struck out eight and improved to 8-0 in 12 career ALDS appearances.

-He cracked up when told Cash used his performance to turn his name into a verb.

-“It’s a pretty great compliment,” Verlander said.
-“I don’t know what else to say, other than that.”

 Tampa Bay got its only hit off Verlander when Brandon Lowe singled to start the fifth.
 Verlander ended his day by striking out the side in the seventh, pounding his fist into his glove as he walked off the mound after fanning Lowe.